datalad-handbook/book/docs/basics/101-130-yodaproject.rst

       link 3rd party infra section

    will demonstrate how this can be done.
 For this dataset, it is not necessary to make the outputs available, though: Because all provenance on their creation was captured, we can simply recompute them with the :command:`datalad rerun` command.

    .. runrecord:: _examples/DL-101-130-128
       :language: console
       :workdir: dl-101/midtermproject
       :realcommand: echo "datalad rerun $(git rev-parse HEAD~2)" && datalad rerun $(git rev-parse HEAD~2)

+   Hooray, your analysis was reproduced!
+Note however that none of the DataLad commands would have been necessary to reproduce the analysis -- simply executing the Python script would have installed and retrieved the inputs thanks to the DataLad functions used in the script, as long as DataLad is installed on the system.

 .. rubric:: Footnotes